Onion, Walla Walla Sweet

 - Ample water is important at all stages of growth, especially when bulbs are forming.
 Onions are shallow rooted and tend to dry out during periods of drought.
 The best method to water is by ditch or furrow irrigation.
 This provides water to the roots while keeping the tops dry.
 If the tops are regularly wet they are more susceptible to disease.

-- Onions are heavy feeders, side dress with fertilize about six weeks after planting.
+- Onions are heavy feeders, side dress with fertilizer about six weeks after planting.

 - Monitor for pests and diseases.
 Check with your local Cooperative Extension Service for pest controls recommended for your area.